saintsal/cuppa.cc/docs/lifepaper.md

 The most technical aspect is writing code and running it on-chain.

-The most human aspect is designing interactions that elevate human relationships and understanding.
+The most humane aspect is designing interactions that elevate personal relationships and understanding.
 That's care.

 The most social aspect is communicating a concept that is resonant and attractive.
 That's memes.